Presented by Richard Ainsworth-Morris

 x Ethanol may also be used in special engines by mixing with petrol and is called Gasohol (7090% petrol and 10-30% ethanol).
 Currently, a blend of 10% ethanol (or up to 3% of Methanol and 7% Ethanol) and 90% gasoline called E10 is approved for use in all vehicles in the EU.
 For the local DR government, the benefits of the Caribbean Biofuels Ltd. project to the national economy can be summarised as follows:

-1. Lessening of the need for Government intervention to stabilise fuel prices, hence reduction in outlay of foreign currency;
+1. Lessening of the need for Government intervention to stabilize fuel prices, hence reduction in the outlay of foreign currency;

 2. Reduction in levels of pollution from engine emissions.
 Production of biodiesel is carbon neutral;